helm/charts/incubator/sparkoperator/README.md

 ###### Non-breaking changes

-- CRDs have been moved to `/crds` directory, with template globbing, for both Helm 2 and 3 compatibility
 - `app.kubernetes.io/name=sparkoperator` label is added to CRDs if installed at this version, for easier manual cleanup after chart deletion (`kubectl delete CustomResourceDefinition -l app.kubernetes.io/name=sparkoperator`)

 #### Contributing